 The secret to a beautifully rolled cake is to roll the cake in a powdered sugar covered towel while it is still warm and left to cool completely while rolled.
 Once it is cooled, the cake can be gently unrolled, filled and rolled back up again without any problems.
 The cake can be made ahead of time and refrigerated, still in the towel for a day or two, until needed.

-And frosting is quick and easy, using our chocolate buttercream recipe.
+Filling and frosting is quick and easy, using a double batch of our chocolate buttercream recipe.
 Frost the cake and then to create log texture, use an inverted spatula or fork.
-If filling and frosting with chocolate buttercream, double the frosting recipe.

 Embrace the season by decorating with small plastic holiday decorations, cranberries or berries.
 Sprinkle with powdered sugar to finish off your beautiful Yule Log.